wendyww9/back-end-recipe-hub/API_DOCUMENTATION.md

 - **404 Not Found:** `"Recipe not found with id: 1"`

 **Key Features:**
+- **Author Assignment:** Automatically assigns the forked recipe to the user performing the fork (via `authorId`)
 - **Content Copying:** Copies all content from the recipe being forked (like GitHub)
 - **Optional Modifications:** Can apply changes during forking process
+- **Tag Management:** Can assign custom tags or inherit original tags
 - **Original Recipe Tracking:** `originalRecipeId` always points to the root original recipe
 - **Like Count Reset:** New forks start with `likeCount: 0`
-- **User Assignment:** Forked recipe is assigned to the user performing the fork
+- **Recipe List Integration:** Forked recipes appear in the new author's recipe list
 - **Fork Chain Support:** Can fork any recipe in a chain, always pointing back to the original

 **Fork Chain Example:**